-This report presents the results of three studies which examined the response of wetted surface areas to changes in mainstem discharge in the Yentna River Confluence to Talkeetna reach of the Susitna River (River Mile (RM) 28.5 to River Mile 98) (hereafter referred to as the lower river).
-The three studies were: 1) to define similar morphologic segments and assess the change in wetted surface area of the lower river (RM 28.5 to RM 98) in response to change in flow; 2) identification, mapping, and surface area determination of aquatic habitat types in selected study areas in the lower river and evaluating the surface area response to discharge for these habitat types; and 3) an evaluation of the morphologic stability of islands and side channels in the study areas using aerial photography taken during the period 1951 to 1983.
-The scope of this study is to present the results of the three subjects described above for natural flow conditions.
-Subsequent reports will detail the effects of the with-project flow regime on these three subjects.
+This report presents the results of three studies which examined the response of wetted surface areas to changes in mainstem discharge in the Yentna River Confluence to Talkeetna reach of the Susitna River (River Mile (RM) 28.5 to RM 98) (hereafter referred to as the lower river).
+The three studies were: 1) to define segments of similar morphologic characteristics and determine the response of wetted surface area of the lower river (RM 28.5 to RM 98) to changes in mainstem discharge; 2) identification, mapping, and surface area determination of aquatic habitat types in selected study areas in the lower river and evaluating the surface area response to discharge for these habitat types; and 3) an evaluation of the morphologic stability of islands and side channels in the study areas using aerial photography taken during the period 1951 to 1983.